7 Smart Ways to Deal with Lottery Scams

-Okay to start off with, what do you know about the scammer?
-Do you know their full name, email address, some kind of ID?
+Okay to start with, what do you know about the scammer?
+Do you know their full name, email address, some ID?
 You might be thinking, “If I knew the full name and address, why would I need to read an article about nailing them?”
 Well, that’s true to some extent, but nobody scams with real personal identification!
 Moving on, have you ever spoken to them on MSN, AIM or any other messenger?
 If yes, you must keep your chat logs and any other information on a text file.

 #2 Search for More Information

 You might or might not have the real information of the scammer, but don’t worry.
 Who does the scammer identify himself or herself as?
 Take that name and Google in this format “[NAME] scam” or “[NAME] fraud” or “[NAME] complaints”… Have you tried searching for their alias and screen names?
 You might come across other people who have successfully identified the scammer if not, don’t worry there are other ways too.

 Assuming you have not seen other people complaining about the scam, go to WhitePages.com and type the name of the scammer (the same one they identified themselves with).
 Hopefully, you might find a phone number that you can use to verify the information, Or contact the Admin and request the user’s IP Address because they have scammed you and you need to contact their ISP.
 If you get the IP address go to ip-lookup.net and look for some contact number to call the scammer.

 Assuming you have their alias or screen name, search for that on popular forums information about the lottery agents, Lottery Post, and Lotto Exposed can be helpful.
 Read everything about the seller.

 #5 Contacting the Scammer for Refunds